Last updated: March 04, 2025

 Is home equity line of credit (HELOC) interest tax deductible?

-Before signing any paperwork, be sure to understand your HELOC's tax implications.
-Consult your tax advisor for more information about your specific circumstances.
+Before signing any paperwork, make sure you understand the tax implications of a HELOC.
+Consult a tax advisor for more information based on your specific circumstances.

-- The interest on a HELOC may be tax deductible, but there are restrictions on how the proceeds from a HELOC can be used.
+• The interest on borrowed funds from a HELOC may be tax deductible, but there are restrictions on how the HELOC can be used in order to qualify for the deduction.

-- If you use a HELOC to buy, build, or improve your home, the interest may be tax deductible.
-However, if you use the loan for other purposes — for example, taking a vacation — the interest is not tax deductible.
+• If you use funds from a HELOC to buy, build, or substantially improve the residence that secured the loan, the interest you pay may be tax deductible.
+However, if you use the loan for other purposes — for example, paying credit card debts — the interest is not tax deductible.

 When is HELOC interest tax deductible?

-So, if you take out a $10,000 HELOC and use $5,000 of it to pay off credit card debt, you can only deduct the interest on the remaining amount that was used to pay for a qualifying expense.
+Say you take out a $10,000 HELOC and use $5,000 of it to pay off credit card debt and $5,000 to substantially improve your home.
+You may only be able to deduct the interest on the $5,000 used to substantially improve your home.

 How to claim a HELOC tax deduction